 - Maximum number of students: 60

 - Cost: $150/show; additional performances $100 for the same performance

 - Travel fees: 30-60 miles $20; 60-90 miles $40; 90+ miles $60

-In this lively puppet show meet Fred the Mastodon, an Ice Age mammal who wanders the Indiana landscape searching for his herd.
-Audience members have a chance to participate in the show as other Ice Age animals including dire wolves, owls and bison.
+// POSTPONED // In this lively puppet show, meet Fred the Mastodon, an Ice Age mammal, who wanders the Indiana landscape searching for his herd.
+Animal adaptations and the importance of friendship are explored during this interactive show.
+Students have a chance to participate in the show through puppetry as other Ice Age animals are introduced, including dire wolves, owls and bison.

 FOLEY SOUND: BE A PART OF THE SHOW!

 // POSTPONED // Learn about sound engineering, the properties of sound and generate sound energy.
 Find out how the techniques of sound effects, started by Jack Donovan Foley in the early days of motion pictures and radio, translate to today’s media.
 Students will develop a radio script and perform it on stage in the museum’s auditorium.

 // POSTPONED // Three stories – which one is true?
 Students are divided into teams and challenged to use their deductive powers and teamwork to decide which of the three stories about objects are true.
 This highly interactive show emphasizes the innovation and ingenuity of Indiana Hoosiers.